 &lt;sup>4 At the time of its interruption, Grand Falls was operating about 25 MW higher than its firm expectation.
 Hydro thus considers this a net loss of 25 MW, as opposed to the 50 MW loss we have shown.

-&lt;sup>5 We will discuss later that a prolonged de-rate is not necessary when one valve fails.
+We will discuss later that a prolonged de-rate is not necessary when one valve fails.